What Is The Buyer Journey?

 When they have narrowed down the potential solutions to just a few, they enter into the consideration stage, where they start to look more closely at their selected handful of options.

 This is where guidance becomes critical.
 Remember, it’s not a funnel anymore.
 It’s a series of chaotic informational cycles.
 If you want to help your prospect navigate through the storms, you have to be able to show them clearly what makes your option different – better, faster, cheaper, more strategic and more valuable – than the other handful of options

 Now that the prospects are serious, the hard work of evaluation begins.
-One or two people may have done the research and background work, but now that they’re looking at pricing, presentations, capabilities, team members, features and benefits, the power people are involved.
+Most of their questions were handled by the website but now require one-on-one conversations.
+This stage is typically where sales gets involved.
+One or two people may have done the research and background work, but now that they’re looking at pricing, capabilities, features, and benefits, the power people are involved.

 Your job?
 Stand out.
 Make sure that when their process is over, no choice needs to be made.
 You stand out as the only company, product or service for them.

-Your prospect has already emotionally decided on an option, but now needs to develop a rationalization for it.
+Your prospect has already emotionally decided on you as a viable option, but now needs to develop a rationalization for their decision.
 Resolving these questions is usually a hurdle, so your sales process needs to be buttoned up and remarkable.

 Even after officially making the decision, the buyer still has to talk about contract details, agreement terms and other legal aspects of their new working relationship.
 It’s not final until the paperwork is signed.